haimkastner/castnet-blog/contents/en/blog/flashing-tasmota-on-sonoff-rf-bridge.md

 (From the template project, [RF Bridge page](https://blakadder.github.io/templates/sonoff_RF_bridge.html))

-And press on the 'Activate' checkbox to be 'V'.
+and check the 'Activate' checkbox and press 'Save'.

-Then press 'Save'.

 The device should reboot again.

-And that is it. you finished.
+And that is it. you've finished.

 Now you can use the device.

-I recomand to see the Tasmota IR documentation [here](https://github.com/arendst/Sonoff-Tasmota/wiki/Commands#sonoff-rf-bridge).
+I recommend to see the Tasmota IR documentation [here](https://github.com/arendst/Sonoff-Tasmota/wiki/Commands#sonoff-rf-bridge).

 ### And again, Have fun!